-Georgia massage parlor shootings leave 8 dead; man captured
+Atlanta-area shootings leave 8 dead, many of Asian descent

 Due to the shootings, Atlanta police said they dispatched officers to check nearby similar businesses and increased patrols in the area.

-Associated Press writer Kim Tong-hyung in Seoul contributed to the this story.
+Associated Press writers Kim Tong-hyung in Seoul and Zeke Miller in Washington contributed to the this story.